What is Fulfillment Status? A Comprehensive Guide in 2022

 The success of the supply chain, especially in retail, depends on order completion.
 While fulfillment strategies have always retained the power to disrupt a supply chain, they have managed to arrive at the heart of customer experience in the past decade.

 WareIQ, a Y-combinator backed startup, has rapidly grown to be the leading provider of full-stack eCommerce fulfillment services for 300+ reputed eCommerce & D2C brands in India.
-WareIQ allows you to reach a larger audience in a shorter period of time with storage facilities spread across India and closer to your demand centres.
-Our smart inventory placement ensures that your demand centres are well-stocked and enables efficient & prompt delivery.
+WareIQ allows you to reach a larger audience in a shorter period of time with storage facilities spread across India and closer to your demand centers.
+Our smart inventory placement ensures that your demand centers are well-stocked and enables efficient & prompt delivery.
 We help you evolve from a 5-15 day delivery system to the same day and next day Amazon-like delivery system and are already helping 100+ other brands in India to do so.

 WareIQ’s WMS, a centralised tech platform helps to better manage undelivered orders by reducing NDR processing time by 12 hours – a multifunctional NDR dashboard helps to track and take immediate action for undelivered orders in real-time, thereby reducing RTO by up to 10%.
 Automatic replenishment recommendations and easy purchase order creation capabilities on the WareIQ platform further empower eCommerce companies to leverage all possible ways of increasing their ROI.